 6. What is your favorite healthy food?

 “I love food in general.
 There are very few things I don’t like.
-But my favorite’s are: porridge, salads, fish, avocado, and berries.”
+Yet, my favorite’s are: porridge, salads, fish, avocado, and berries.”

 7. What is something you would say to people who are trying to eat healthier?!